mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 If you have done all the 'sed' and 'rm' to remove certain Panel functions, you shouldn't have any issues.

-However if you get a smarty who uses the terminal to access hidden files and "accidentally" deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there,<br>
-then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.
+However if you get a smarty who uses the terminal to access hidden files and "accidentally" deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there, then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.

 When you create a user, if the Cinnamenu does not toggle as default on first login - it does work if you:
 * Manual logout and then it works at every login afterwards
-* Setup forced logout by default after the first login - and then it works at every login afterwards by: uncommenting cinnamon-session-quit --logout --force in /usr/share/customscripts z_login.sh Forced logout may have to be the norm in future wayland implementations I have not tested as muffin wayland at this time is experimental.
+* Setup forced logout by default after the first login - and then it works at every login afterwards by: uncommenting cinnamon-session-quit --logout --force in /usr/share/customscripts z_login.sh

+Forced logout may have to be the norm in future wayland implementations I have not tested as muffin wayland at this time is experimental.

 -----------------------------------------------------------------------------------